gymnasium/gym-custom-tutor-config/README.md

 tutor dev launch
 ```

-Once it's running, create a superuser login for yourself
+Once it's running, create a superuser login for yourself and proceed with the customizations: `tutor dev do createuser --staff --superuser admin admin@example.com`

 #### Continue with the customizations